• Account

 If I asked you to rank the following three attributes of a business in order of most important to least important, how would you rank them?

 Alright, got it?
-Right it down.
+Write it down.
 No, cheating.

-Verdict: If money is the first thing on your list, go with freelancing.
+Verdict: If money is the first thing on your list, go with freelancing writing.

 If you ranked fulfillment or community first, then continue on.

 As an example of how this is relevant, let’s look at Breaking Eighty.
-While the site makes a decent side income each month, more important than that is the incredible community I’ve become a part of.
+While the site has grown to actually make far more money than Location Rebel, more importantly than that is the incredible community I’ve become a part of.

-I’ve built relationships with some of the most prominent people and companies in the golf industry, get tons of free stuff, get access to private courses most people only dream about playing, and often don’t have to pay greens fees.
+I’ve built relationships with some of the most prominent people and companies in the golf industry, get lots of free stuff, access to private courses most people only dream about playing, and often don’t have to pay greens fees.

-The fulfillment and sense of community I get are personally worth more than the money from the site.
+The fulfillment and sense of community I get are arguably worth more than the money that comes along with it.

 4) On a scale of 1-10 how proficient would you say you are at online marketing?